 There are two kinds of grants.

-Awards are made based on your situation.
-We only receive a limited amount of money from the Government each year, so we can only provide small awards.
-We normally cannot give you more than 3 awards in any 12 month period unless there are exceptional circumstances.
+We award grants based on your situation.
+We only receive a limited amount of money from the Government each year, so we can only provide small grants.
+We normally cannot give you more than 3 grants in any 12 month period unless there are exceptional circumstances.

 You can apply for a grant if you: